sasbury/menuet/README.md

 # Menuet
 Golang library to create menubar apps- programs that live only in OSX's NSStatusBar

+This is based on [https://github.com/caseymrm/menuet](https://github.com/caseymrm/menuet) with a few bug fixes.

 ## Development Status

 Under active development.
 API still changing rapidly.